itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 ### Create a Persistent Volume

-Create a Persistent Volume

 Create a Persistent Volume (PV) named pv-volume that has the following specifications:

 - a Delete persistentVolumeReclaimPolicy
-- Uses the strageClass named local-path
+- Uses the storageClass named local-path
 - Uses hostPath volume type, at path /mnt/data
 - Has a capacity of 1Gi
 - Access mode is set to ReadWriteOnce